davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-## Always call FlushAsync on StreamWriter(s) or Stream(s) before calling Dispose
+## Always call `FlushAsync` on `StreamWriter`(s) or `Stream`(s) before calling `Dispose`

 When writing to a `Stream` or `StreamWriter` even if the asynchronous overloads are used for writing, the underlying data might be buffered.
-When data is buffered, disposing the `Stream` or `StreamWriter` will synchronously write/flush which results in blocking the thread and could lead to thread pool starvation.
+When data is buffered, disposing the `Stream` or `StreamWriter` will synchronously write/flush, which results in blocking the thread and could lead to thread-pool starvation.

 :bulb:**NOTE: This is only problematic if the underlying subsystem does IO.**

-❌ **BAD** This example ends up blocking the request by writing synchronously to the http response body.
+❌ **BAD** This example ends up blocking the request by writing synchronously to the HTTP-response body.

 ```C#
 app.Run(async context =>